h-quer/Slaanesh/README.md

 stuff

 ## Scope and roadmap
+### Roadmap
+Features I am currently actively working on (pull requests very welcome for support on these!):
+* Overview page UI improvements - table alignment, graphs, additional stats, configurability in config file
+* Cover cleanup - setting button to delete downloaded covers of games that are no longer in the game list
+* General UI improvements, especially considering responsiveness - there is probably a lot that can be done with asyncio which I have barely used so far

 ### Not in scope
 Slaanesh does not and will not include:
 * Anything other than video games